vtex/ux-writing/docs/first-steps/process.md

 > "An experience with broken words is a house with broken walls.
 Fix the words as you would repair the walls." - Torrey Podmajersky, Strategic Writing for UX

-We might have different tools to accomplish our goals, but at the end of the day, we’re united by the same principles.
-We want the same thing: to facilitate an intuitive experience for VTEX customers.

 ## How

 ## What